 Additional Info:

-From what I hear, there are hundreds of varieties of mole sauce in Mexico and you’ll never have the same one twice.
+There are thousands of varieties of mole sauce in Mexico and you’ll never have the same one twice.
 Along the same lines, you can customize this dish to taste, some like it spicy, others like it sweet.
-Experiment with the peanut butter, cocoa, chili powder and honey quantities as you see fit.
-The dish is outstanding, especially with the tortilla chips, and if you prepare it be sure to comment and describe your own twist on it!
+Experiment with the chili powder, chipotle peppers and sugar to adjust to your tastes.

 this looks disturbingly tasty